SambhavAnand/exek/README.md

-# Shortcut Power Tool
+# Exek - A Shortcut Power Tool
 First release.
 (TO-ADD) Link to download.
 Mac only for now...

 ## The Tool
-If you are reading this, you are probably a friend of mine (Arman) or Sambhav.
-This tool (yet to be named) is a "spotlight" search for shortcuts.
+If you are reading this, you are probably a friend of mine (Arman) or Sambhav. **Exek** is a "spotlight" search for shortcuts.
 As programmers and general power users of our computers, there are always a number of shortcuts we remember.
 A handful at most, but given the high frequency of use they save time, reduce frustration, and make using the software easier, faster, and more enjoyable.
 The purpose of this tool is to expand the number of shortcuts one uses and speed up the process of executing shortcuts.

-The tool - search bar - is pulled up with a with **Ctrl-K** or via the menu bar icon which appears in the top right.
+**Exek** is pulled up with a with **Ctrl-K** or via the menu bar icon which appears in the top right.
 The tool detects the programs running in the foreground and loads relevant shortcuts in the search bar.
-Search is  __fuzzy__ using simple RegularExpression to match the search to shortcuts and their tags (we intend to improve this in the future).
+We use  __fuzzy__ searching to match the search to shortcuts and their tags (we intend to improve this in the future).
 The user can navigate through the bar using arrow keys and also execute shortcut by pressing the return (enter) key. **Ctrl-K** toggles the window in and out of the view.

 ![README-Demo](https://user-images.githubusercontent.com/58370547/82637180-ddf69500-9c21-11ea-99d1-ef4f55686e13.gif)